AdminAstha01/CQ/README.md

 15. And after that, the player can start hunting other new criminals from the bounty hunter board again and upgrade their equipment along the way at the BHG.

 ## Future Game Features
--	“Land” Spaceship NFT: Bounty Hunter Base of Operation, bonus upgrade from your own “base”
+-	“Land” Spaceship NFT: Bounty Hunter Base of Operation, bonus upgrade from your own “base” and use special your "Cri.T (Criminal Tracker) radar" to track your bounties earlier. (as long you keep upgrading your ship's Cri.T Radar)
 -	“Reputation”: Only Bounty Hunter with stellar reputation can withdraw $CQUAD produced from their journey.
 -	High level Equipment Minting to NFT: Once an equipment reaches “+20” status, the player can decide to mint that equipment to become an NFT.
 -	High level Characters Minting to NFT: Once the character reaches Level 60, the player can decide to mint their character to become an NFT.